TBRD: TESLA Authenticated UAS Broadcast Remote ID: Implementation

 The mobile app leverages the TEE to generate a sequence of 32-byte-long keys following the TESLA protocol framework.
 In the TEE, the key generation process begins with the TEE selecting a random 32-byte string as the seed key, which serves as the input for the SHA-256 hash function to generate subsequent TESLA keys.
 The TEE produces a chain of \(n + 1\) keys, where \(n\) is defined by Equation \ref{eq:Mission Time}.

 When the entire keychain is generated, it is exported from the TEE and uploaded to the UAS via a secure upload mechanism.
 Next, the app creates a file containing the UAS ID, Operator, ID, mission start time, mission end time, and the \(n+1 \) key.
 This is sent to the USS securely for TBRD message verification by any observer.
 In our proof-of-concept implementation, this step is simulated by manually transferring the key file to the TBRD transmitter application.
-A depiction of the mobile application user interface can be found in the Appendix.